 The more transparent you are with your customers, the more understanding they’ll be.
 They may be more willing to accept a price increase.
 That opens the door to negotiating new terms and you’ll understand how much they can absorb.

 That takes the burden of taking all of the pricing pressures off of your business and puts it in a better position to survive the trade war.

 Start by contacting your best customers and ask them how they’re coping with the tariffs.
 This will give you some insight as to how your business can respond and keep them as your best customer.

 It further builds the relationship, and it gives your business a way to work with them and maintain your profitability.

 The China Trade War has had a significant impact on large and small businesses alike.
 It doesn’t matter what side of the aisle you’re on, everyone can agree that the longer it drags on, the more damage will occur.

 It’s a scary time for small businesses, and it’s a challenging time to be an entrepreneur.
 Despite the uncertainty, it is possible to have a thriving business.

 You do need to take the appropriate actions now.
 The longer you wait, the more likely it is that you’re going to face yet another tariff increase.

 Want more awesome business tips?
-Check out our blog for more business information.
+Check out for more business information.